Ad Auctions for LLMs via Retrieval Augmented Generation: Experiments

 \subsection{Results}

-\paragraph{Auction outcomes} The scenario we consider is shown on the left of Table~\ref{tab:scenario1} and includes four ads with a wide range of final allocation probabilities.
-As seen on the right of Table~\ref{tab:scenario1}, social welfare varies significantly between mechanisms.
+\paragraph{Auction outcomes} The scenario we consider is shown on the left of Table~\ref{tab:scenario1} and includes four ads with a wide range of final allocation probabilities. \ssedit{Note that we do not include the results for Naive I here since its auction metrics are necessarily identical to the segment auction with replacement.} As seen on the right of Table~\ref{tab:scenario1}, social welfare varies significantly between mechanisms.
 The segment auction with replacement has the highest social welfare, followed by the one without replacement, due to large differences in allocative efficiency ($q_i v_i$) among advertisers.
 The segment auction without replacement still outperforms Naive II in terms of social welfare.
-However, the multi-allocation segment auction tends to have the lowest revenue because it charges lower payments to winners based on the number of multiple allocations at once.
+However, the multi-allocation segment auction tends to have the lowest revenue as it charges \ssedit{lower payments to winners}.\SLcomment{I'm not sure what we mean here by "with respect to the number of allocations".
+Maybe we should reword.}

+\SLcomment{We don't explain why Naive I isn't part of this table.
+It's because its auction metrics are necessarily identical in expectation to one of the segment auctions?} \sscomment{Yes, and added a sentence in the beginning of this para}

 Notably, the relevance of the segment auction with replacement far exceeds that without replacement, unlike the uniform scenario.
 This is due to the ad 'Bookhaven' with very large relevance (0.87).
 Naive II and the segment auction without replacement have similar overall relevance, likely because the number of ads (4) is small compared to the total number of slots (one for each of 3 segments).
 For minimum social welfare, the ordering is opposite to social welfare due to differences in allocation probabilities.
 Segment auction with replacement selects 'Bookhaven' repeatedly, while without replacement, different ads are chosen for different slots.
-Naive II has slightly larger minimum social welfare than the segment auction without replacement due to a more uniform selection procedure induced by similar bids in Table~\ref{tab:setup}.
-Similar tendencies are observed in the other two scenarios, detailed in Appendix~\ref{app:exp-fur-auction}.
+Naive II has slightly larger minimum social welfare than the segment auction without replacement due to a more uniform selection procedure induced by similar bids in Table~\ref{tab:scenario1}.\SLcomment{Is this the intended table reference?
+Table 3 doesn't appear in the main body of the paper.}\sscomment{Great catch! fixed it} Similar tendencies are observed in the other two scenarios, detailed in Appendix~\ref{app:exp-fur-auction}.